mathspp/mathspp/pages/02.blog/04.pydonts/mastering-sequence-slicing/item.en.md

 ---
 metadata:
-    description: "In this Pydon't we cover advanced topics related to sequence slicing, from (negative) steps, more idiomatic sequence slicing, slice assignment, and slice deletion."
+    description: "In this Pydon't we cover advanced topics related to sequence slicing, like (negative) steps, more idiomatic sequence slicing, slice assignment, and slice deletion."
 title: Mastering sequence slicing
 ---

-In this Pydon't we cover the advanced topics related to sequence slicing, from (negative) steps to implementing slices for your own custom objects.
+In this Pydon't we cover advanced topics related to sequence slicing, like (negative) steps, more idiomatic sequence slicing, slice assignment, and slice deletion.

 ===